-If you are offered a Commonwealth-supported place in one of our courses, your tuition fees will be subsidised by the Australian Government.
+If you are offered a Commonwealth supported place in one of our courses, your course fees will be subsidised by the Australian Government.
 You will pay the remainder – called a 'student contribution'.

 Student contributions are calculated several times a year, at each census date.
-Legislation requires you to pay your fees before the relevant census date for your course.
+Legislation requires you to pay your fees, if paying upfront, before the relevant census date for your unit/s of study.

 The fees and the amount you contribute depend on the subjects you choose, as costs vary across disciplines.